mratsim/weave/rfcs/multithreading_apis.md

   ## nil or overwrite it for further use in linked lists
 ```

-Working with integers in a synchronization primitive like channel MUST NOT throw an exception.
+Working with integers in a synchronization primitive like channels MUST NOT throw an exception.

 ### Elements count [OPTIONAL]